 If your gym’s ventilation system has not been properly designed or is not functioning properly, it can make the environment hot and humid.
 This happens because the system does not remove enough moisture from the air.
 Here is what can happen if you fail to correct the ventilation problem in your gym:

-- Hot and humid air will become breeding ground for growth of mold and mildew
+- Hot and humid air will become breeding ground for the growth of mold and mildew

 - Humid air can create musty smells